 After visiting and greeting the Karen people, we stopped for lunch.
 The Moroccan head of the household solemnly requested: “I want a table for MY family!”
 They were given one, and the rest of the group silently grabbed the one behind them.
 The Israeli man, with his efforts to look open at the culture he was visiting, asked the Thai girls: “Here is a soup!
 Please, show us how you eat soups in Thailand!”
 The girls, who had already started eating, stopped for a fraction of a second, listlessly raised their head from the spoon, looked at him as if wondering if he was mocking them, and with the same blank look they buried their head again in their bowl of rice and kept eating.
-A chuckle was about to leak out, but I managed to suffocate it in a spoon of the same rice.
+A chuckle was about to leak out, but I managed to suffocate it with a spoon of the same rice.

 Once finished our lovely lunch, tasty as just about everything in Thai cuisine, and once our tour guide found the child of the Moroccan family who meanwhile had got lost, we went to Doi Inthanon National Park Summit, the country’s highest peak, and enjoyed a well-deserved break from the national blazing heat, walking through the wooden passageway across the wild, lush forest of evergreen trees, tropical plants and refreshing rivulets.

 This was our last stop before heading back to Chiang Mai, tired but satisfied that at least we had a big Moroccan family to add some colorful notes and excitement to our trip.

-My friend and I asked the guide to drop us in the city center rather than at the hotel straight away, so we could enjoy the last hours in this lovely Northern Thai town.
+My friend and I asked the guide to drop us at the city center rather than at the hotel straight away, so we could enjoy the last hours in this lovely Northern Thai town.

 And this is how, in our last evening walk, wandering the city’s backstreets, we were pleased to find quirky little handicraft shops and Beetroot Stories, a vegetarian cafe serving delicious smoothies and sandwiches.
 Because Chiangmai is also this, just sitting and relaxing!